Minnesota Vikings vs. Detroit Lions NFL Week 13 Odds, Plays and Insights for December 5, 2021

 - The Vikings have yet to cover the spread this season when favored by 7 points or more.

+- Minnesota has gone over the point total in 54.5% of its opportunities this year (six times over 11 games with a set point total).

+- The Vikings put up 25.5 points per game, comparable to the 26.3 per matchup the Lions allow.

-- When Minnesota scores more than 26.3 points, it is 6-0 against the spread and 4-2 overall.
+- Minnesota is 6-0 against the spread and 4-2 overall in games when it puts up more than 26.3 points.

-- Minnesota is 5-2 against the spread and 5-2 overall when the team piles up over 376.8 yards.
+- When Minnesota churns out over 376.8 yards, the team is 5-2 against the spread and 5-2 overall.

-- The Vikings have eight giveaways this season, while the Lions have 13 takeaways.
+- The Vikings have turned the ball over eight times this season, five fewer than the Lions have forced (13).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Minnesota's matchup with the Lions.